aramirol/apple-zsh-custom-theme/README.md

 ## Installation

-Based on the default `robbyrussell` theme with some changes.
+This theme is based on the default `bobbyrussell`, but applies some changes.
+I have added variables to set colors by modifying only var code.
+By default I use **orange** color.

 Copy custom theme file to zsh custom themes path:
 ```sh